reiniiriarios/chromaticity-color-utilities/README.md

 ### Temperature (Kelvin) to RGB

-Where v is a tensor of xyz color matching vectors for wavelengths in 5nm increments from 380nm to 780nm and T is the given temperature in Kelvin.
-Trapezoid integration is used to sum the the XYZ values from a black body spectrum based on v and T.
+Where v is a tensor of XYZ color matching vectors for wavelengths in 5nm increments from 380nm to 780nm and T is the given temperature in Kelvin.
+Trapezoid integration is used to sum the the XYZ values from a black body spectrum generated from the tensor v based temperature. <sup>[[9]](#references)</sup>

+In other words, a black body emission spectrum is generated for a given temperature, from which a summation of each XYZ set of values in the spectrum, normalized, gives an average XYZ, the mish-mash of wavelengths that we perceive as a single color.
+Then that XYZ color is simply converted to RGB.

+I'm not 100% positive on my notation—f(v<sub>ki</sub>) is a function of each index of each vector in the tensor v.

 ![](https://raw.githubusercontent.com/reiniiriarios/chromaticity-color-utilities/master/math/kelvin-to-xyz.png)

-C is the set of chromaticity coordinates associated with the black body tensor.
+C is the set of chromaticity coordinates associated with the black body tensor. <sup>[[9]](#references)</sup> The associated coordinates for white align with a D65 standard illuminant, but I've been unable to find any further information regarding the given RGB tristimulus values.

 ![](https://raw.githubusercontent.com/reiniiriarios/chromaticity-color-utilities/master/math/kelvin-xyz-to-rgb.png)